Michael Wildes: 2012 congressional election

+Second stint as mayor (2018-present)

+On June 6, 2018, Wildes won the Democratic primary for mayor of Englewood, defeating his opponent Phil Meisner by a 2–1 margin.
+On November 6, 2018, Wildes was elected mayor, winning 84% of the vote in the general election.

+He was re-elected for a fourth three-year term on November 2, 2021, and a fifth on November 5, 2024.
+This term is for four years as a result of NJ Assembly bill A3230 1R, which amended N.J.S.40A:9-130 to require all NJ municipalities with populations between 28,000 and 35,000 to have four-year mayoral terms.

 Philanthropy

 Wildes has served on the boards of several major philanthropy organizations and has become well known for his charitable contributions and volunteer work.
 He served as chair of the American Jewish Congress' Committee on International Terrorism, and was a member of the advisory board for the Urban League of Bergen County.

 He is currently a member of the Board of Directors of Boys Town Jerusalem, a Jewish orphanage in Israel.
 He has been a certified EMT since 1992, and is a volunteer for Hatzoloh, a Jewish emergency medical service in New York, and used to aid the Englewood Volunteer Ambulance Corp (EVAC).
 He also currently serves on the Board of Directors of WhyHunger, and is a member of the Council of Experts for the Community Security Service (CSS), an organization that protects the American Jewish Community.

 He is a member of the Lay Advisory of the New York Board of Rabbis, and is a member of the New York State Bar Association.
 Wildes is also a member of the Board of Directors of the Manhattan Jewish Experience (MJE), an orthodox Jewish outreach program created by Wildes' brother, Rabbi Mark Wildes, who founded the organization in memory of their late mother, Ruth B. Wildes.

 In February 2004, Wildes received the Aleh Foundation Civic Leadership Award for helping Aleh raise funds for developmentally disabled children in Israel.
 In April 2004, Wildes received the Henry Morgenthau Jr. Distinguished Service Award at the State of Israel Bonds National Dinner of Tribute.